-Paul Thomas Anderson channels the best work of Scorsese, Altman and Lumet in his superb exploration of more than twenty years n the porn industry.
-Seeing the business move from film to video, seeing it explode is secondary to the characters within the the film and the surrogate family created by director-writer Jack Horner (Burt Reynolds) who discovers a young man endowed with greatness in his pants, portrayed with innocent charm by Mark Walberg.
+Paul Thomas Anderson channels the best work of Scorsese, Altman and Lumet in his superb exploration of more than twenty years in the porn industry.
+Seeing the business move from film to video, seeing it explode is secondary to the characters within the the film and the surrogate family created by director-writer Jack Horner (Burt Reynolds) who discovers a young man endowed with greatness in his pants, portrayed with innocent charm by Mark Wahlberg.
 Julianne Moore is brilliant and tragic as a porn star hooked on cocaine, Heather Graham ditsy dangerous fun as Roller Girl (no kidding) and William H. Macy fine as a cuckold who takes his destiny into his own hands, along with a loaded gun.
 Breezy, fun, with some very tough stuff it was among the best films of its year.

 Read More: Best Movies of the 21st Century

 Set in the 1850’s, Holly Hunter portrays a mute Scottish mother who becomes a mail order bride to a New Zealander on the other side the world.
 She arrives there with her daughter, portrayed by Anna Paquin to meet a cold and entitled husband who does nothing for her.
 When he gives away her beloved piano, she is enraged and enters into an affair with the man he gave it to, portrayed with primal anger by Harvey Keitel.
 They heal one another in unexpected ways, but not before there is much rage shared between she and her husband.
 Hunter gives a performance for the ages, one of the screen’s greatest performances and won everything she could win for it.
 The film is directed and written by Jane Campion.